rakib38324/University-management-client/README.md

-# Welcome to University Management repository
+# Welcome to the University Management repository